Cj4y/Cj4y/README.md

 👩‍💻 I am looking for opportunities, ideally in

--creative (film, video game, artistic)
+- creative (film, video game, artistic)

--disruptive technology
+- disruptive technology

--education
+- education

--non-profit industries
+- non-profit sector

 ⚡ but that is not a requirement!